-GHB/GBL is usually swallowed, and it is also sometimes plugged (squirted up the bottom).3 happy relaxed confident sleepy
+GHB/GBL is usually swallowed, or sometimes added to alcohol.
+It can also be injected or plugged (squirted up the bottom).3

 How GHB can make you feel (short-term):

 Your mood before you use GHB, the people you are with, and the surroundings you're in can impact your experience.
 You might feel: